MarcoThies/urbook/README.md

 - [x] Dummybook generation in db and to pdf
 - [ ] Book generation with AI data
 - [ ] Prompt-optimisation
+- [ ] Upload photo of child for story main character similarity
 - [ ] Book-Quality control

 ## Project status